-Credit card fraud is rampant—each year, hundreds of thousands of U.S. consumers are impacted by scams, stolen cards, or credit card data breaches.
-Although there's no foolproof way to protect against all credit card fraud, there are a few simple steps you can take to significantly reduce your risks.
+Credit card fraud is a major problem.
+According to the Federal Trade Commission, hundreds of thousands of consumers are impacted every year by scams, stolen cards, or credit card data breaches.
+Although there's no foolproof way to protect yourself against credit card fraud, there are a few simple steps you can take to significantly reduce your risk.

-Below, we'll discuss some tips for protecting against credit card fraud, what happens if your credit card is lost or stolen, and what you can do to monitor your credit usage and spot fraud immediately.
+Let’s discuss ways to protect yourself against common types of credit card fraud.
+We’ll also consider what to do if your card is lost or stolen, and what you can do to monitor your credit usage so you can spot fraud and identity theft immediately.

 Tips to Prevent Credit Card Fraud

 When it comes to credit card fraud, an old saying holds true: the best defense is a good offense.
-A few proactive steps can make you a much harder target for scam artists, hackers, and other credit card criminals.
+A few proactive steps can make you a much harder target for scam artists, hackers, and other online and offline credit card criminals.

-Even without all the details, these documents often include sensitive information, such as your name, address, the last few digits of your account number or Social Security number, your transaction history, and your credit limit.
-By shredding these statements (or opting for paper-free delivery), you’ll be able to keep your sensitive financial information much closer to the vest.
+By shredding these statements (or opting for paper-free delivery), you’ll keep your sensitive financial information much closer to the vest.

-It's also not a good idea to throw out junk mail that contains pre-approved credit card offers.
-Someone who comes across one of these offers could apply for credit in your name and even have the credit card sent to a different address - leaving you unaware that anything is amiss until you begin receiving collection notices or realize your credit report shows a new account.
-You can shred your documents for FREE at any Best Reward Branch!
+It's also not a good idea to throw out junk mail containing pre-approved credit card offers.
+Someone who comes across one of these offers could apply for credit in your name—leaving you unaware that anything is amiss until you begin receiving collection notices or your credit score takes a hit.

 Keep an Eye Out for Credit Card Skimmers

-Credit card skimmers are unobtrusive devices that fit over the top of credit card readers and steal your information when you place your card inside.
-They are most often used at places where they can quickly be installed and removed, such as gas stations and ATMs.
-And with today’s technology, information from skimmers can be sent electronically or via Bluetooth.
+Credit card skimmers are unobtrusive devices that fit over the top of credit card readers and steal your information when you use your card.
+They are most often used at places where they can be installed and removed quickly and discreetly, such as gas stations and ATMs.
+While modern EMV chip cards offer more protection, skimming remains a serious problem.

-Skimmers can be tough to spot.
-If the credit card reader looks slightly larger than normal, jiggles when you put your card in, or the PIN pad buttons are hard to press, you may be dealing with a skimming attempt.
-Unfortunately, you usually won’t notice that you’ve fallen victim to a scam until fraudulent transactions start showing up on your credit card statement.
+Card skimmers can be hard to spot, and unfortunately, you usually won’t know that you’ve fallen victim to a scam until fraudulent transactions start showing up on your statement.

 Reporting a Lost or Stolen Credit Card

 If you suspect a credit card has been compromised or if you lost the physical credit card, the most important step is to call your credit card issuer.
-Canceling your credit card and having a new one issued is simple, and this will help limit any damage the identity thief plans to do with your card.
+Canceling your credit card and issuing a new one is simple and will help limit any damage the identity thief plans to do with your card.

-After you've reported your lost or stolen credit card and a new one has been issued, you'll want to update any online bill payments that use this credit card and remove the card as a payment option for any commonly used websites.
+Once you've reported your lost or stolen credit card, you should update your online bill payments and remove the card as a payment option on any commonly used websites.

 How to Prevent Credit Card Fraud: Monitor Your Credit

-Monitoring your credit report is a good idea even if your credit card information hasn't been breached recently.
+Monitoring your credit report is a good idea even if your credit card information hasn't been breached.
 There are a variety of different monitoring services, from those that email you anytime you make a purchase over a certain dollar amount to those that only notify you if a new account is opened in your name.
-Learn more HERE.